 \cdot Staff, visitor, and volunteer parking are located on the south side and closest to the main building.
 This is reserved for staff, volunteers, and visitors.
 There are also two auction purchased parking slots in this area.
-Do NOT park in these reserved spaces. \cdot Parent parking is located in the lot that runs north to south in front of portables 1 - 3.
+Do NOT park in these reserved spaces. \cdot Parent parking is located in the lot that runs north to south in front of the new building site.